 Massage Matters – “Massage therapy is an effective part of pain relief and management for arthritis sufferers as it can help reduce inflammation and swelling and soothe stiff, sore muscle which ultimately relieves pain,” said Stephanie Smith, Licensed Massage Therapist at the Viana Hotel & Spa.
 “Today more and more pain specialists are incorporating massage therapy into their pain management programs.”

 Think Topical – As an alternative to or an addition to oral medicine, many arthritis sufferers benefit from topical gels, creams and patches to ease their sore and stiff joints.
-The Salonpas® Pain Relief Patch LARGE is the first and only FDA-approved OTC pain relieving patch for the temporary relief of mild to moderate muscle and joint aches and pains associated with arthritis as well as sprains, strains and simple backache.
+The Salonpas® Pain Relief Patch LARGE was the first FDA-approved OTC pain relieving patch for the temporary relief of mild to moderate muscle and joint aches and pains associated with arthritis as well as sprains, strains and simple backache.